Deep-Lake-Finance/docs/flows/lending/digital-assets.md

 # Deep Lake Flow APIs - Lending

-The Flow apis represent a new approach to Bitcoin DeFi development.
-In this new approach we attempt to tackle **DeFi** problems instead of **Bitcoin development** problems.
-For example, as of this writing, we have provided Flow APIs for Ordinal Lending and Ordinal Staking.
-Future Flows include (potentially) Ordinal Market, Bitcoin Lending, Bitcoin Locking (see our existing easy button), Ordinal Trading, and much more.
+## Introduction

 So what is a "flow"?
 A flow is a high level abstraction for a multi-user interaction around Bitcoin transactions.
 For example, with ordinal lending, you might normally expect to have a borrower and a lender.
 And we can define their interaction into two conceptual areas:

 1. the loan data ( collateral,amount,interest, duration, etc )
-1. the loan progress ( offered,active,repaid,liquidated, etc )
+2. the loan progress ( offered,active,repaid,liquidated, etc )

 These two, together, identify a Flow!

+The Flow API silently tracks the progress of a lending process, and allows the developer to only focus on providing the correct data for the current state.

-Note that we havent talked about DLCs, PSBTs, Taproot.
+Note that we havent talked about Bitcoin Script, DLCs, PSBTs, or Taproot.
 Flows abstract the need to track these Bitcoin primitives for app developers.

 Of course, your users will still need to sign PSBT messages, but the developer focuses on the FLOW.

-# Deep Lake Ordinal Lending Flow API
+## Setting the stage

 A loan between borrower and lender usually involves collateral, a loan amount, a loan duration, and an interest rate.
 There are two outcomes of this loan:

-1. the borrower repays and gets (claims) their collateral back
+1. repayment: the borrower repays and claims their collateral
-1. the borrower does not repay and gets liquidated (lender claims the collateral)
+2. liquidation: the borrower does not repay and gets liquidated.
+Here the lender claims the collateral.

 The life of a loan follows in some well-defined stages: